-Instructor: Michael Silver Introduction to Visual Neuroscience: Read Less [-] VIS SCI 260D Seeing in Time, Space and Color 3 Units Offered through: Optometry Terms offered: Spring 2018 The course will provide an overview of how we see in time (temporal signal processing, eye motion, motion detection), space (stereo vision, depth perception), and color as well as the anatomical and physiological factors that facilitate these capabilities.
+Instructor: Michael Silver Introduction to Visual Neuroscience: Read Less [-] VIS SCI 260D Seeing in Time, Space and Color 3 Units Offered through: Optometry Terms offered: Spring 2020, Spring 2019, Spring 2018 The course will provide an overview of how we see in time (temporal signal processing, eye motion, motion detection), space (stereo vision, depth perception), and color as well as the anatomical and physiological factors that facilitate these capabilities.
 The course will be series of didactic lectures.
 This is one of the four courses that form the Vision Science core curriculum Seeing in Time, Space and Color: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit with instructor consent.
-Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Vision Science/Graduate Grading: Letter grade.